i000313/test-repo/README.md

 | -o <file_name> | optional   | Output file name
 | -e encoding    | optional   | Caracter encoding of all the files

-**EXAMPLE:**
+### EXAMPLE

-The example 1 shown above, can be reproduced by running:
+The above example, can be reproduced by running the following command line:

 ```
-java -jar <path-to-the-application-jar> -s "test-resources/example01-tiny-graph-english/seed-words-utf8.csv"
- -g "test-resources/example01-tiny-graph-english/graph-edges-utf8.txt" -e "utf-8"
+java -jar <path-to-the-application-jar> -s "test-resources/example01-tiny-graph-english/seed-words-utf8.csv" -g "test-resources/example01-tiny-graph-english/graph-edges-utf8.txt" -e "utf-8"
 ```

+This command will:
+- Read the `graph` from the file "test-resources/example01-tiny-graph-english/graph-edges-utf8.txt".
+- Read an initial set of words classified as positive, negativa and neutral from the file "test-resources/example01-tiny-graph-english/seed-words-utf8.csv".
+- Build an undirected graph, apply a propagation algorithm, and output a list of words with their polarity to a csv file.

-The seed words file has the following content:
+The inputted seed words file has the following content:

 ```
 good,1